littlebirdyep/musical-octo-happiness18h2..7764/README.md

 2. Type the path in a browser or open the file.
    (eg. file://users/yourname/Downloads/musical-octo-happiness18h2..7764-main/hobbit/index.html)

-If you have questions that need answers, you can contact someoneREALLYstrange.b@gmail.com.
+If you have any burning questions, you can contact someoneREALLYstrange.b@gmail.com.